aformatik/codchi/README.md

 ## Getting Started

-Read [What is Codchi?](https://codchi.dev/docs/start/intro.html) for an introduction to Codchi, or directly go to [Installation](https://codchi.dev/docs/start/installation.html).
+Read [What is Codchi?](https://codchi.dev/introduction/what-is-codchi) for an introduction to Codchi, or directly go to [Installation](https://codchi.dev/introduction/installation).

 ## Contributing

-Make sure to read [Internals](https://codchi.dev/docs/contrib/internals.html) to understand how Codchi works under the hood.
+Make sure to read [Internals](https://codchi.dev/contrib/internals) to understand how Codchi works under the hood.

 ## Support

-Codchi is a fully open-source project building on open foundations like NixOS modules.
-There is no vendor lock-in or open-core model.
-Codchi is funded through its use at aformatik as well as through professional support, training, and consulting services.
+Codchi is a fully open source project built on open foundations such as NixOS modules.
+We actively avoid vendor lock-in.
+Codchi is financed by its use at aformatik as well as by professional support, training and consulting services.

 ### Community Support

-For community support, we encourage users to engage through our GitHub page:

-- **Feature Requests & Issues**: Report bugs, suggest new features, or ask questions via [GitHub Issues](https://github.com/aformatik/codchi/issues).
+Report bugs, suggest new features, or ask questions via [GitHub Issues](https://github.com/aformatik/codchi/issues).

 ### Professional Support

-For professional support, please contact [aformatik](https://aformatik.de/kontakt):
+For professional support, please contact [aformatik](https://www.aformatik.de/kontakt):

 - **Feature Requests & Issues**: We offer dedicated assistance for feature requests, bug fixes, and troubleshooting.
 - **Training and Consulting**: Need help building a tailored *code machine* for your organization?
 We provide specialized training and consulting services to help you leverage Codchi to its full potential in your environment.